doonfrs/vscode-wsl-reveal-explorer/README.md

 - **Zero Configuration Required** - Works out of the box with any WSL distribution
 - **Context Menu Integration** - Right-click any file or folder to reveal it in Windows Explorer
 - **Automatic WSL Detection** - Dynamically detects your WSL distribution name
+- **Custom Distribution Support** - Override auto-detection with your own distribution name
 - **Reliable Path Translation** - Converts WSL paths to Windows-compatible UNC paths
 - **Cross-Distribution Support** - Works with Ubuntu, Debian, Alpine, and other WSL distributions